-ArmorIQ SDK
+ArmorIQ LogoArmorIQ SDK

 capture_plan()

-Capture an execution plan from a prompt.
+Capture and validate an execution plan structure.

 client.capture_plan(